Voranius/fitly/README.md

 * Switching states, views and controllers
 * Services used by multiple controllers
 * Server-side APIs for a consistent and stateless method for client-server interaction
+* Database JOIN, where we retrieve data from three (3) tables of information

 ## Reflections by the authors
 * First-hand experience of what it takes to be a developer